-The choice of running shoe style needs to be part of a well-thought out training program.
-If a runner has been relatively injury-free and is content with their performance in traditional shoes I see no reason to push them into minimalist shoes.
+The choice of running shoe style needs to be part of a well-thought-out training program.
+If a runner has been relatively injury-free and is content with their performance in traditional shoes, I see no reason to push them into minimalist shoes.

-On the other hand, if a runner has had repeated injuries and setbacks with traditional shoes it may be time to transition to a more minimalist shoe.
+On the other hand, if a runner has had repeated injuries and setbacks with traditional shoes, it may be time to transition to a more minimalist shoe.

 My advice would be to first look for a shoe with a wide toe-box to accommodate splaying of the toes during running.
-This will facilitate proper function of the big toe.
+This will facilitate the proper function of the big toe.
 Less cushioning and more flexibility are other characteristics to look for.
-Lighter shoes will help improve running economy.
+Lighter shoes will help improve the running economy.